StrataCare

 Organizations use the audit to:

-• Determine whether action is necessary
+• determine whether action is necessary

-• Avoid unnecessary initiatives or spending
+• avoid unnecessary initiatives or spend

-• Confirm alignment
+• confirm alignment

-• Decide to monitor rather than intervene
+• decide to monitor rather than intervene

 Liability & Use of Findings

-The audit does not diagnose, prescribe, or recommend actions.
-Leadership may choose to act, monitor, or take no action at all without implication.
+Leadership may choose to act, monitor, or take no action at all.

 Ownership of findings remains with the organization.